Tossed Vegan Sunday Salad

 Description

-This vegan salad is perfect for the holidays.
-It’s great for any celebration and it’s something everyone can enjoy, vegan or not!
+This vegan salad is perfect for a holiday.
+It’s great for any celebration and it’s something everyone will enjoy, vegan or not!

 Ingredients